 Killer Broth = Killer Soup

-For this soup, I went above and beyond to create the broth by making ham stock fresh that day.
+For this soup, I went above and beyond to create the broth by making ham stock from ham bones fresh that day.
 I know, over-the-top, right?
-It was an effort to not waste ham bones from making breakfast sausage, and it creates a super rich base for the soup.
+It was an effort to not waste ham bones from making breakfast sausage, and it creates a super-rich base for the soup.

 However, if you don’t want to go to that much trouble, just buy chicken stock from the store!
 But if you want to give your taste buds a party, make your own broth from ham bones.
 You won’t be disappointed.